arria-nlg/index-arria-workshop/README.md

 ## 5. Configure .env file

 We have provided a basic node web app that strings together calls between the various services.
-To know which services to connect, the app uses a `.env` file.
+To know how to connect to the services the app uses a `.env` file.

 Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file using the following command: